 The Gear S3 is a fantastic smartwatch for those with Samsung phones but does have one of the higher price tags of the bunch.
 If this tag is causing you to shudder, then you may want to consider the predecessor to the S3, the Samsung Gear S2, which usually retails for close to $150 less.

-The Gear S3 is an overall strong performing model with an impeccable set of fitness tracking attributes, making its Editors' Choice award very much well deserved.
+The Gear S3 is an overall strong performing model with an impeccable set of fitness tracking attributes.
 However, we would only recommend this to Samsung phone users, even though it is compatible with other Android and iOS phones.
 The compatibility with other phone types is reduced and if you are going to pay a premium for a top smartwatch, it's best that you have the ability to make full use of its functions.